 What’s the difference between ‘contract hire’ and ‘leasing’?

 Although we generally refer to it as leasing, you’ll hear the term contract hire too; in short they essentially mean the same – contract hire is normally used for a business lease.

-No problem – all we need is a full and valid UK driving license to get you started, whatever your age.
+No problem – if you are aged 18 or over all we need is a full and valid UK driving licence to get you started, whatever your age.

 Yep!
 We recommend putting it on following delivery of your vehicle.
 Remember it’ll need to be removed before the end of your lease though.
 For more information, speak to your account manager.

 Is car leasing halal/haram?